 The Company applies a practical expedient to expense sales commissions as incurred when the amortization period would have been one year or less.
-Certain sales commissions associated with multi-year contracts are subject to an employee service requirement.
-As an action beyond each party approving the contract is required to trigger these sales commissions, they are not considered incremental costs to obtain a contract and are expensed as incurred.
+Sales commissions associated with the initial year of multi-year contracts are expensed as incurred due to their immateriality.
+Sales commissions associated with multi-year contracts beyond the initial year are subject to an employee service requirement and are expensed as incurred as they are not considered incremental costs to obtain a contract.